OWASP/wstg/document/5-Reporting/README.md

 ## References

-_This is not part of the report.
-More guidance to writing your reports._
+This section is not part of the suggested report format.
+The below links provide more guidance to writing your reports.

 - [SANS: Tips for Creating a Strong Cybersecurity Assessment Report](https://www.sans.org/blog/tips-for-creating-a-strong-cybersecurity-assessment-report/)
 - [SANS: Writing a Penetration Testing Report](https://www.sans.org/reading-room/whitepapers/bestprac/paper/33343)